jr-k/JrkLevenshteinBundle/README.md

 php app/console jrk:levenshtein:install
 ```

 That console line will install 2 functions in your database.
-You can inspect these functions in your mysql database by typing
+You can inspect these functions in your mysql database by typing in a phpmyadmin sql prompt or in your favorite mysql client

 ``` sql
 SHOW FUNCTION STATUS;